 The malware symptoms below are common signs of a malware infection.
 However, many types of malware operate without alerting you to their presence.
 These covert programs may be even more of a malware threat, as they can lead to Internet dangers like identity theft and credit card fraud.
-The only way to know for sure if your computer has a malware infection is to run a free scan.
+The only way to know for sure if your computer has a malware infection is to run a scan.

 Slow PC or frequent computer crashes?
 Even a small amount of malware on a system can slow down computing and crash your PC because it operates in the background, sapping hard drive resources.

 Spyware can cause some unexplained PC behavior, especially for your browser.
 So if things are happening that you did not initiate, you may already be a victim.
 Some common changes in behavior include: